| TERMS |

 Losing under unusual circumstances |

-A runner; one who places
+A runner; one who places a bet for another |

 | Beef |